Hitoshi Oshitani: Career

 Oshitani initially intended to pursue his career in the field of anthropology in which he had a firm interest.
 However, he later decided to embark on a different field choosing medicine.
 After practicing and specialising in the field of medicine, he became a paediatrician.
 He obtained PhD in microbiology from the Tohoku University in Sendai.
-He also received a masters in public health in 1996 from the University of Texas Health Science Center at Houston.
+He also received a master's degree in public health in 1996 from the University of Texas Health Science Center at Houston.

 He gained his first experience working for Japan International Cooperation Agency in Zambia as a virologist for a period of three years between 1991 and 1994.
 He also worked as a regional advisor in Communicable Disease Surveillance and Response at the Western Pacific regional office of the World Health Organization in Manila between 1999 and 2005.
 He also served as an advisor to WHO during the SARS pandemic in China which emerged in the early 2000s.

 In July 2017, he became a member of the Miyagi Prefecture Infectious Disease Control Committee.
 He also became a member of the New Infectious Disease Control Advisor Team in 2018.
 In May 2018, he became the chairman of the Tokyo Metropolitan Advisory Council on Countermeasures against New Influenza.
 Since August 2018, he has been a member of the Advisory Council on Countermeasures against New Influenza.
 In February 2020, he was appointed as a member of the Expert Council for Countermeasures against New Coronavirus Infectious Diseases, which was established under the government's Headquarters for Countermeasures against New Coronavirus Infectious Diseases.